smyoung88/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

+Below are screenshots of each t-test for all manufacturing lots, lot 1, lot 2, and lot 3 compared against the mean psi of the population (1500):

 <p align="left">
   <b>T-Test Results of All Manufacturing Lots against the Mean PSI of the Population</b><br>
   <img height="50%" width="50%" src="https://github.com/smyoung88/MechaCar_Statistical_Analysis/blob/main/Resources/Deliv3_Stats_all.png"><br>